-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan Cherwell Local Plan 2011 - 2031 Part 1 and Oxford Road, adjacent to the Tesco superstore.
-The land is within the boundaries of Policy Bicester 4 and there is some overlap between this site and that originally granted permission by 07/01106/OUT.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan Cherwell Local Plan 2011 - 2031 Part 1 and that originally granted permission by 07/01106/OUT.
+There is no planning permission in place for the remaining area of 7.8ha.
 Bicester 5: Strengthening Bicester Town Centre The policy applies to the Bicester town centre and the 'area of search' as shown on inset map 5.
 The NPPF states that planning policies should support the role that town centres play at the heart of local communities, by taking a positive approach to their growth, management and adaptation.
 The policy is generally consistent with the NPPF.
 The policy makes reference in the supporting text to the Local Plan Part 2 which is no longer in the Council's LDS.
 The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
 The policy continues to deliver positively against town centre objectives and the NPPF.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to Bicester town centre to 2040.
 Bicester 6: Bure Place Town Centre Redevelopment Phase 2 The policy relates to the development of Bure Place in Bicester as identified on inset map 6.
 The development is now complete.
 The policy has achieved its aim in that the development is now complete and hence does not need updating.
-Bicester 7: Meeting the Needs for Open Space, Sport and Recreation The policy contains measures to address deficiencies in open space, sport and recreation provision in Bicester, and is generally consistent with section 8 of the NPPF.
+Bicester 7: Meeting the Needs for Open Space, Sport and Recreation The policy contains measures to address deficiencies in open space, sport and recreation provision in Bicester, and is generally consistent with Chapter 8 of the NPPF.
 Some updating of the evidence base has been undertaken since the Plan was adopted including the Sports Facilities Strategy, the Playing Pitch Strategy and the emerging Open Space and Play Strategy.
 The policy makes reference to the Local Plan Part 2 which is no longer in the Council's LDS.
 The policy areas that were to be included in that document The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to meeting needs for open space, sport and recreation to 2040.